Dr. Yuksel Yurttas

 8. Pain and Sleeping Difficulties

-Pain is a common experience for patients undergoing limb lengthening procedures and can range from mild discomfort to severe pain.
+Pain is a common experience for patients undergoing major orthopedic procedures and can range from mild discomfort to severe pain.
 Pain is typically highest in the days immediately following surgery and gradually decreases over time with proper management and pain control.
 However, pain tolerance and sensitivity can vary greatly among patients, and some may experience difficulty sleeping due to pain.

 The healthcare team and surgeon will work closely with patients to manage pain and ensure that treatment protocols are tailored to each individual's needs.
 This may include a combination of medication, physiotherapy, and other pain management techniques.
-It is important for patients to report any pain or sleeping difficulties they are experiencing to their healthcare team so that appropriate action can be taken to alleviate symptoms.
+Patients need to report any pain or sleeping difficulties they are experiencing to their healthcare team so that appropriate action can be taken to alleviate symptoms.

 9. Psychological impact